Impact event: 20th-century impacts

 On August 10, 1972, a meteor which became known as the 1972 Great Daylight Fireball was witnessed by many people as it moved north over the Rocky Mountains from the U.S. Southwest to Canada.
 It was filmed by a tourist at the Grand Teton National Park in Wyoming with an 8-millimeter color movie camera.
 In size range the object was roughly between a car and a house, and while it could have ended its life in a Hiroshima-sized blast, there was never any explosion.
-Analysis of the trajectory indicated that it never came much lower than 58 km off the ground, and the conclusion was that it had grazed Earth's atmosphere for about 100 seconds, then skipped back out of the atmosphere to return to its orbit around the Sun.
+Analysis of the trajectory indicated that it never came much lower than 58 km off the ground, and the conclusion was that it had grazed Earth's atmosphere for about 100 seconds, then skipped back out of the atmosphere and returned to its orbit around the Sun.

 Many impact events occur without being observed by anyone on the ground.
 Between 1975 and 1992, American missile early warning satellites picked up 136 major explosions in the upper atmosphere.
 In the November 21, 2002, edition of the journal Nature, Peter Brown of the University of Western Ontario reported on his study of U.S. early warning satellite records for the preceding eight years.
 He identified 300 flashes caused by 1 to 10 m meteors in that time period and estimated the rate of Tunguska-sized events as once in 400 years.
 Eugene Shoemaker estimated that an event of such magnitude occurs about once every 300 years, though more recent analyses have suggested he may have overestimated by an order of magnitude.

 In the dark morning hours of January 18, 2000, a fireball exploded over the city of Whitehorse, Yukon Territory at an altitude of about 26 km, lighting up the night like day.
 The meteor that produced the fireball was estimated to be about 4.6 m in diameter, with a weight of 180 tonnes.
 This blast was also featured on the Science Channel series Killer Asteroids, with several witness reports from residents in Atlin, British Columbia.

 21st-century impacts

-On 7 June 2006, a meteor was observed striking Reisadalen in Nordreisa municipality in Troms County, Norway.
+On 7 June 2006, a meteor was observed striking a location in the Reisadalen valley in Nordreisa Municipality in Troms County, Norway.
 Although initial witness reports stated that the resultant fireball was equivalent to the Hiroshima nuclear explosion, scientific analysis places the force of the blast at anywhere from 100 to 500 tonnes TNT equivalent, around three percent of Hiroshima's yield.

 On 15 September 2007, a chondritic meteor crashed near the village of Carancas in southeastern Peru near Lake Titicaca, leaving a water-filled hole and spewing gases across the surrounding area.
 Many residents became ill, apparently from the noxious gases shortly after the impact.